stargate/data-api/docs/jsonapi-spec.md

     information.
 The nature of such out of band metadata is outside of the scope of this document.

-**TODO:** DO we need to have multiple commands in a single request?
+**TODO:** Do we need to have multiple commands in a single request?

 ## Conventions